Ulthran/ctbus_site/README.md

 CloudFront distribution.
 Infrastructure is managed with Terraform.
 All pages are written as Vue single file components.

-To build and deploy:
+To deploy the site:

 - `git clone git@github.com:Ulthran/ctbus_site.git && cd ctbus_site`
-- `cd vue-frontend && npm install`
-- `npm run build` to generate static files in `vue-frontend/dist`
-- `cd ..`
 - `terraform init && terraform apply` to create/update the S3 bucket and
-  CloudFront distribution and upload the contents of `dist/`.
+  CloudFront distribution and upload the contents of `vue-frontend/`.

-To run locally,
+To run locally, start a simple web server from the `vue-frontend` directory:

--   `source env/bin/activate`
--   `export FLASK_DEBUG=1 && flask --app app/app run`

-And go to the address given.
+- `cd vue-frontend && python3 -m http.server`

+Then open the given address in your browser.

 Some environment variables are defined in `zappa_settings.json` but others are secret and are defined in a json file uploaded to a bucket defined by `remote_env`.
 For local deployments, just put everything in a `.env` file.